-The final step in developing a LuciadLightspeed application is obfuscating the code.
-This step is required by Hexagon to transition to the deployment phase and brings several benefits for your application:
+As a final step in developing a LuciadLightspeed application, you can obfuscate the code.
+This is an optional step that can bring several benefits for your application:

 Protection of the source code of an application from reverse engineering.